-For my antique of the month for May, I have selected a beautiful George III Tea Caddy c1760.
+For my Featured Antique for May, I have selected a beautiful George III Tea Caddy c1760.
 It is a lovely coloured mahogany and is inlaid with some delightful marquetry.
 This marquetry decoration includes star bursts to the top of the lid.
 The lid, front and side faces are further inlaid with decorative chequered stringing.

 Inside the caddy are three compartments, with three lids, each with turned brass handles.
 There is a brass swan neck shaped handle to the lid and a pretty brass key escutcheon.
 This Caddy is similar in shape and style to the one described in the article below on Parham House.

 This is a very fine example of a mid Georgian mahogany Tea Caddy and can be viewed on the TeaAntiques web site.

 More details of this item and other tea related antiques can be found by visiting my web site at www.TeaAntiques.com.

 This month I have taken a journey to Parham House in West Sussex, situated at the foot of the South Downs, in the South of England.
 This early house is set in acres of ancient deer forest, which would have provided good deer hunting for the household and its guests.
 Driving to the house, there are rolling hills with very old Chestnut trees dotted about, the drive sweeps down to the house which stands bold and defiant in a grassy landscape backed by the high South down hills.